Kareamahmed/Kareamahmed/README.md

 ###

-<p align="left">🎓 I'm an enthusiastic and committed Computer Engineering student with a strong academic background and hands-on technical skills.<br><br>💻 Passionate about technology, especially in the fields of Android Development and Artificial Intelligence.<br><br>🚀 I build modern Android apps using Jetpack Compose, Retrofit, and Room Database, and I enjoy crafting clean, scalable code using principles like Object-Oriented Programming, Design Patterns, and solid foundations in Data Structures and Algorithms (DSA).<br><br>🔭 Currently working on Android projects that combine beautiful UI with efficient backend integration, and always looking to explore cutting-edge tech and real-world problem solving.</p>
+<p align="left">🎓 I'm an enthusiastic and committed Computer Engineering student with a strong academic background and hands-on technical skills.<br><br>💻 Passionate about technology, especially in the fields of Android Development and Artificial Intelligence.<br><br>🚀 I build modern Android apps using Jetpack Compose, Retrofit, and Room Database, and I enjoy crafting clean, scalable code using principles like Object-Oriented Programming, Design Patterns, and solid foundations in Data Structures and Algorithms (DSA).</p>

 ###